Bachelor Degree (AQF Level 7)

 The Bachelor of Education Professional Development builds on student’s existing teaching qualifications to enable them to meet the same Course Learning Outcomes as the Bachelor of Education courses.
-Students will be required to enrol in ED4991 Independent Study where they prepare a portfolio that demonstrates evidence of attainment of the Australian Professional Standards for Teachers.
-Students who enrol in the Bachelor of Education Professional Development will be required to prepare a study plan and have it registered and approved by Queensland College of Teachers before they begin their study.
+Students enrolled at an Australian campus will be required to enrol in ED4991 Independent Study where they prepare a portfolio that demonstrates evidence of attainment of the Australian Professional Standards for Teachers.
+Students enrolled at an Australian campus who enrol in the Bachelor of Education Professional Development will be required to prepare a study plan and have it registered and approved by Queensland College of Teachers before they begin their study.

 On successful completion of the Bachelor of Education Professional Development, graduates will be able to: